-Syracuse University College of Law’s Advocacy Honor Society (AHS) is comprised of approximately sixty-eight second and third-year law students.
-This selective group represents the best oral advocates at the College.
-The AHS exists to promote development of critical written and oral advocacy skills essential in the legal profession through a variety of student competition opportunities in appellate, dispute resolution, and mock trial settings.
+Syracuse University College of Law’s Travis H.D.
+Lewin Advocacy Honor Society (AHS) is comprised of a select group of second- and third-year law students, representing the best oral advocates at the College.
+AHS exists to promote development of critical written and oral advocacy skills essential in the legal profession through a variety of student competition opportunities in appellate, dispute resolution, and mock trial settings.

-Membership Selection Process:
+Membership Selection Process

-The Advocacy Honor Society invites grade eligible first-year law students to join AHS following a competitive try-out process based on the final first-year writing assignment at the end of the academic year.
+AHS invites grade eligible first-year law students to join the Society following a competitive try-out process based on the final first-year writing assignment at the end of the academic year.
 Prospective members must submit their first-year appellate brief and argue its issues on appeal before a group of member “judges” to be considered for membership.